codecrafters-io/build-your-own-grep/stage_descriptions/highlighting-01-bx9.md

 ### Printing matched line to the standard output

-When a line is matched, grep prints the matched line to the standard output.
+If a line from the standard intput is matched, grep prints the matched line to the standard output.

 Example usage: